 How to Influence User Experience on WordPress Real Estate Websites

-There are a number of ways you can encourage longer page visits, more actions, and an over-all good experience for your website’s visitors.
+There are many ways you can encourage longer page visits, more actions, and an overall good experience for your site’s visitors.
 Here’s the deal:

-- Use internal links: When you publish an article or blog post, include links back to your other related articles.
+- Use internal links: When you publish an article or blog post, include links back to your other related items.
 Internal links increase actions and time on site.